fabacab/tumblr-crosspostr/readme.txt

 It's also possible that your system administrator will apply updates to one or more of the core system packages this plugin uses without your knowledge.
 If this happens, and the updated packages contain backward-incompatible changes, the plugin may begin to issue errors.
 Should this occur, please [file a bug report on the Tumblr Crosspostr project's issue tracker](https://github.com/meitar/tumblr-crosspostr/issues/new).

+If images are not posting correctly please check that your WordPress blog is not using HTTPS.
+The Tumblr API does not support HTTPS image sources via the API.

 == Frequently Asked Questions ==

 = Can I specify a post's tags? =